Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Should I Get My Card Graded Or Not?

-There are many factors that determine whether you should grade a card or not.
-The most important are the costs to grade and the card's value.
+Many factors determine whether you should grade a card or not.
+The most important are the costs to grade and the card’s value.

-If the costs to grade a card are higher than the actual value of the card, it doesn't make much sense to submit it for grading.
+If the costs of grading a card are higher than the card’s actual value, it doesn’t make much sense to submit it for grading.

 Also, if the estimated value of your card when graded is less than the value of the ungraded card plus the costs to grade the card, don't get it graded.

-Yet, some collectors like to pay a premium to have cards in their collection evaluated by third-party grading companies.
+Yet, some collectors like to pay a premium to have their cards evaluated by third-party grading companies.

 Understanding Condition & Card Grades